Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 ### Product requires explicit roles

 The `product` class establishes the type set but applies no styling to elements.
-This is deliberate: an application's markup carries no reliable typographic meaning — a heading element might be a page title or a widget label — so nothing is assumed.
-Apply the role you want.
+Apply the role directly to the element.

 ```html
 <div class="product">